OxfordHCC/CAMCAD/submit.md

 - **Short pictorial**: a visual extended abstract of up to 4 pages (4x A3 pages, displayed together as an A1-sized poster onsite)

-## Required information
+### Required information

-All submissions (poster or pictorial) must explicitly include (in the poster/pictorial itself) the following three elements:
+All submissions (poster or pictorial) must include the following three elements:

 1. **Working definition of (co-)agency**
    - How are you defining agency/co-agency in your context?